 Classroom Programs

-Humane Education, using animals to teach compassionate and empathy, is an important part of any child’s learning experience.
-AWS’ Youth Program Coordinator offers unique and interactive animal-based curriculums to teachers, homeschool groups and educational organizations.
+Humane Education, or using animals as a vehicle to teach empathy and kindness, is the cornerstone of compassionate communities.
+AWS offers unique and interactive animal-based curriculums to teachers, homeschool groups, and educational organizations.

 One-Time Lessons & Presentations

-One-time lessons and presentations can be presented virtually, or in person to a small cohort, a classroom or even a large school-wide assembly.
+One-time humane education lessons and presentations can be presented in person to a small cohort, a classroom, or even a school-wide assembly.
 Each lesson or presentation is customized to fit into the classroom or cohort’s curriculum or school’s learning model.
-Companion animals are used as a catalyst for understanding.
-Education, lessons and presentations target three important educational components: literacy, social-emotional learning and animal advocacy.
+We often use companion animals as a catalyst for understanding.
+Lessons and presentations will target important educational components: literacy, empathy, social-emotional learning, and animal advocacy.

 Multi-Session Lessons & Programs

-Using a curriculum established by the Yale University School of the 21st Century and the Millan Foundation, Mutt-i-grees uses companion animals as a vessel to teach and social and emotional skills to students in all grade levels.
+Using a curriculum established by the Yale University School of the 21st Century and the Millan Foundation, Mutt-i-grees uses companion animals as a vessel to teach and social and emotional skills to students in all grade levels (individual curriculums target different grade levels).
 Each lesson includes a visit with a pet and presents lessons to build empathy, compassion, and community amongst students.
-The semester-long program is presented in five units:
+We will present the semester-long classroom program in five units:

 • Achieving Awareness